 Performance Nutrition and Sports Science research continues to evolve and adapt at a fast rate and therefore it makes sense that nutrition strategies for athletes do the same.
-What was common practice even as little as 5 years ago, in certain areas of performance nutrition, may now be considered out of date.
+Pipettors, for example, have been used for research for many years.
+But what was common practice even as little as 5 years ago, in certain areas of performance nutrition, may now be considered out of date.
 So, it is important to make sure that the information being providing to athletes is valid and relevant to them as individuals.

 For many athletes, across a variety of sports (particularly at an amateur level), performance nutrition is an extremely grey area because both those around us (your teammates, that bloke down the gym, etc.) and those who are not (food companies, strangers in an internet chat forum, etc.) have the ability to influence our decisions about nutrition.

 What do I mean by this?
 Well, a common term that is being thrown around at the moment is: “Broscience”.